dnosproject/dnosproject.github.io/README.md

 ## How to cite our work?

 If you have a plan to use our work for your research, please cite our related work: [Bibtex](https://dl.acm.org/citation.cfm?id=3233546)

+## Copyright Notice

+This software may not be sold or published in printed form without written permission from the copyright holders.